How To Prepare Your Baby for Sleep Training

 For me, it was much easier to be consistent with night wakings during the Sleep Lady Shuffle.
 I believe this was the reason we actually had success with this method of sleep training.

-Of course, if you’re counting on your partner to help out, he needs to be on board with your sleep training plans.
+Of course, if you’re counting on your partner to help out, they need to be on board with your sleep training plans.

 Even though my husband was on board, I was the one doing the actual sleep training.
 It helped to be able to talk to others who had been through this already or were currently going through the same thing.